 2. Prenatal check-ups for first trimester

-Once you’ve tested positive on a home-pregnancy kit, you will want a professional to confirm it.
-This can happen as early as Week 4 of your pregnancy if you’ve been watching your body carefully (pregnancy is calculated from the first day of your last period).
+Once you’ve tested positive on a home-pregnancy kit, you will want a medical professional to confirm.
+This can happen as early as Week 4 of your pregnancy if you’ve been monitoring your body carefully (pregnancy is calculated from the first day of your last period).

 Then comes the biggie: which gynaecologist to go with?
 You can pick based on the hospital you want to deliver at because different doctors are attached to different places.
 Or you can pick based on the doctor you want.